 Plan Decorations: Hopefully, you’ve booked a gorgeous venue that requires minimal decoration.
 But if a little extra pizazz is needed, try leaning into your venue’s vibe.
 Are you at a scenic mountain wedding venue?
 Embrace the country environment with tartan and lace.
 A beachside villa?
 Think tropical flowers and light, airy fabrics.
 And wherever you are, get in touch with a local florist who can deliver to your Airbnb.

-Hire Other Vendors: Beyond a florist and caterer, most couples find it’s helpful to hire a photographer, videographer, and DJ.
+Hire Other Vendors: Beyond a florist and caterer, most couples find it’s helpful to hire a wedding photographer, videographer, and DJ.
 If you’d prefer to keep it intimate, you could always assign these roles to guests.
 To view pre-approved wedding vendors, check out Zola’s vendor marketplace.
 Search by service, price, location, and more to score the perfect vendor match.

 Research the Area: You don’t want to have to play tour guide to your guests in the days leading up to your wedding.
 Make sure your website features a list of fun activities in the area, whether that means hiking trails or well-curated museums.